mbelikov/scala-native-aws-lambda/README.md

 # scala-native-aws-lambda

+Spike about how the

+- scala-native and
+- graalvm-native-image

-Spike how the scala-native and graalvm-native-image could be used for creation AWS lambdas with Scala
+could be both used for AWS lambdas implementation with Scala.
+The code base is shared between the builds.

+The need of the scala-native support limits the choice of the used Scala libraries: not every Scala library by far provides a scala-native build.

 ## Compilation